Los Angeles Police Department: 1970s–1980s

 Also in 1986, the department purchased a 14-ton armored breaching vehicle, used to smash quickly through the walls of houses of suspects.
-The ACLU questioned the constitutionality of the vehicle, and the California Appellate Court later ruled the vehicle was unconstitutional, violating lawful search and seizure.
+The ACLU questioned the constitutionality of the vehicle, and the California Supreme Court later held that the warrantless use of the battering ram in the case violated search-and-seizure protections.
 In 1988, African American baseball sportscaster and retired Baseball Hall of Fame player Joe Morgan was detained at Los Angeles International Airport by LAPD and L.A.
 Airport Police officers after being falsely identified as a drug dealer.
 He was released when the LAPD realized their mistake.
 The city cleared the detective of wrongdoing, but Morgan subsequently filed a civil suit against both the LAPD and the city for the unlawful detention; the lawsuit was settled in 1993, and Morgan was awarded $800,000 by the Los Angeles City Council.

 On August 1, 1988, as part of Chief Gates' Operation Hammer directed against gangs, SWAT teams raided four apartments at 39th Street and Dalton Avenue.
 According to an investigation by the department's Internal Affairs, the team leader, Captain Thomas Elfmont, directed his men to "hit" the apartments "hard", to "level" them, and to leave them "uninhabitable".
 The police detained 37 people, making seven arrests.
 They found six ounces of marijuana and a small amount of cocaine.
 The seven were beaten by the police and at the police station forced to whistle the theme to The Andy Griffith Show.
 Those who refused to comply were beaten again.
 Nobody was charged with a crime.
 The city paid four million dollars to settle the matter.